Choosing between Garmin and Fitbit? This guide covers everything you need to know.

 Swimming

-Fitbit Charge 6, Inspire 3, Luxe, and Versa are all set for the pool – and devices can be calibrated to specific pool lengths.
-However, data is more basic and there are no open water options.
+The Fitbit Charge 6, Inspire 3, Luxe, and Versa are all set for the pool, and the devices can be calibrated to specific pool lengths.
+However, the data is more basic, and there are no open-water options.

-Garmin’s entire range is water resistant and even basic running watches have a pool swimming mode.
+Garmin’s entire range is water resistant, and even basic running watches have pool swimming capabilities.
 If you’re into pool sessions, Garmin tends to be more reliable accuracy-wise for longer sessions, more metrics, and swimming-focused features.

 Winner: Garmin